ss2552/Guide_3DS/docs/hu_HU/uninstall-cfw.md

 ::: danger

 Ha NEM sikerül a hagyományos 3DS HOME Menübe bootolni, vagy a System Settings / billentyűzet nem elérhető, **NE FOLYTASD ezeket a lépéseket**!
-Csatlakozz az [r/3ds Discord csatornához](https://discord.gg/3ds), és kérj segítséget (angol nyelven) valakitől.
+Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and ask (in English) for someone there to assist you.

 :::